7 steps to optimize slow dashboards • Google Data Studio

 If we want our extract to auto-update as soon as the original data source receives data, you need to enable this function, which is disabled by default.

-When new data extract is ready, in the dashboard, we can now replace data sources from the original one to the new one.
+When the new data extract is ready in the dashboard, we can now replace data sources from the original one to the new one.

 It might happen that you will see an error saying that some fields are missing and incomplete configuration.